daniel-agblevor/Chat/docs/project_overview.md

 ## 2. Core Features

--   **Document Upload:** Users can upload files to a personal storage space.
+-   **Document Upload & Management:** Users can upload, list, and delete their personal documents.
 -   **AI Chat:** Engage in a conversation with an AI that has knowledge of the uploaded documents.
+-   **Authenticated Learning Tools:** For logged-in users, the application offers:
--   **Flashcard Generation:** Automatically create flashcard sets from document content for study purposes.
+    -   **Flashcard Generation:** Automatically create flashcard sets from document content.
     -   **Quiz Generation:** Automatically generate quizzes to test knowledge on the document's subject matter.
--   **User Settings & Feedback:** Users can provide special instructions to the AI and submit feedback.
+-   **User Feedback:** All users can submit feedback on their experience.
+-   **Authentication:** The UI dynamically adjusts based on the user's login status, hiding premium features from public view.

 ---

 ## 3. Current Progress Summary

-As of today, the project has a complete frontend user interface.
-The HTML structure is fully scaffolded, and the application is styled with Tailwind CSS, featuring a modern and responsive design.
+As of today, the project's frontend is fully functional and feature-complete.

--   **UI Complete:** The layout, all views (Chat, Flashcards, Quiz), and modals (Settings, Feedback) are visually in place.
+-   **UI Complete:** The layout, all views (Chat, Flashcards, Quiz), and modals are visually in place and fully interactive.
--   **Backend API Defined:** The required API endpoints have been specified but are pending implementation.
--   **Client-Side Logic Pending:** The core application logic in JavaScript, including event handling and API calls, has not yet been implemented.
+-   **Client-Side Logic Implemented:** The core application logic in `script.js` is complete.
+This includes event handling, view switching, and dynamic DOM manipulation.
+-   **API Integration:** The frontend is fully connected to the backend API endpoints defined in the `api_specifications.md` document.
+All data is now fetched and managed via API calls.
+-   **Authentication Control:** The UI now correctly shows/hides features based on the user's authentication state.

 ---